 Even though monarch butterflies are endangered, many people are taking steps to prevent the population from decreasing even more.
 Many organizations are working to provide information to the public on how they can help in their own communities.
-The OKC Zoo is diligently working with organizations to make Oklahoma a safe and welcome place for monarch butterflies and you can help too!
+The OKC Zoo is diligently working with local organizations to make Oklahoma a safe and welcome place for monarch butterflies!